christiancarreos/PA-3-ECE-2112/README.md

 # Problem
 1. PROBLEM 1:

-a.
-Load the corresponding .csv file into a data frame named cars using pandas
+ Load the corresponding .csv file into a data frame named cars using pandas.
-b.
  Display the first five and last five rows of the resulting cars.

 3. PROBLEM 2: